 The board of directors is responsible for the control and direction of the Company.
 We separate the positions of Chairperson of the board of directors and Chief Executive Officer of the Company.
-Dr. Lewis-Hall serves as the Chairperson of the board of directors, The board of directors believe that this structure serves us well by maintaining a link between management, through Dr. Tapolczay's membership on the board of directors, and the non-executive directors led by Dr. Lewis-Hall in her role as a non-executive Chairperson.
+Dr. Lewis-Hall serves as the Chairperson of the board of directors and Dr. Tapolczay serves as the Chief Executive Officer of the Company and as a member of the board of directors.
+The board of directors believe that this structure serves us well by maintaining a link between management, through Dr. Tapolczay's membership on the board of directors, and the non-executive directors led by Dr. Lewis-Hall in her role as a non-executive Chairperson.